HilaryB-F/my-library/README.md

 2. Head over to the backend API and follow the installation instructions for the backend 💫

-3. Install the dependencies in your front end 💫
+3. Install the dependencies in your front-end 💫

    Run `npm install` or `npm i` in your terminal
    ```